accessibleapps/accessible_output2/readme.rst

 If Voiceover is not running, The NSSpeechSynthesizer object is used.
 This will use a separate instance of VoiceOver, using default VoiceOver settings which are customizable from the provided class similar to SAPI5 for Windows.

-The error thrown by VoiceOver if Apple Script is disabled is:
-Note: This error can not be caught in python
+Error thrown by VoiceOver if Apple Script is disabled: (This error can not be caught in python )
-.. code-block

 execution error: VoiceOver got an error: AppleEvent handler failed.